major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

-A certificate’s certification path is the path from the end entity certificate to a trusted root certification authority (CA).
-Certification path validation is necessary for a relying party to make an informed decision regarding acceptance of an end entity certificate.

-When there is a chain of trust, usually the top entity to be trusted becomes the trust anchor; it can be, for example, a Certification Authority (CA).
-A certification path starts with the subject certificate and proceeds through a number of intermediate certificates up to a trusted root certificate, typically issued by a trusted CA.

-Certification path validation includes checks such as certificate issuer trust, time validity, and revocation status for each certificate in the certification path.
-Revocation status information for CA and subject certificates in a certification path is commonly provided via certificate revocation lists (CRLs) or online certificate status protocol (OCSP) responses.

-Operating systems that do not validate certificates by performing RFC 5280-compliant certification path validation to a trust anchor are in danger of accepting certificates that are invalid and or counterfeit.
+A certificate\xe2\x80\x99s certification path is the path from the end entity certificate to a trusted root certification authority (CA).
+Certification path validation is necessary for a relying party to make an informed decision regarding acceptance of an end entity certificate.  \n\nWhen there is a chain of trust, usually the top entity to be trusted becomes the trust anchor; it can be, for example, a Certification Authority (CA).
+A certification path starts with the subject certificate and proceeds through a number of intermediate certificates up to a trusted root certificate, typically issued by a trusted CA.\n\nCertification path validation includes checks such as certificate issuer trust, time validity, and revocation status for each certificate in the certification path.
+Revocation status information for CA and subject certificates in a certification path is commonly provided via certificate revocation lists (CRLs) or online certificate status protocol (OCSP) responses. \n\nOperating systems that do not validate certificates by performing RFC 5280-compliant certification path validation to a trust anchor are in danger of accepting certificates that are invalid and or counterfeit.
 This could allow unauthorized access to a system.

 Check
 ~~~~~